Slow Down Baby: Critical reception

 The Guardian critic Dorian Lyskey was positive regarding "Slow Down Baby", writing that it "smartly slaps a 50 Cent samplehow funk".
 John Murphy of musicOMH named it one of the album's highlights and deemed it "fresh and funky".
 Moreover, Murphy called it "sharp and sassy infectious pop" and used it as an example of Aguilera being "at her best".
 Writing for The Boston Globe, Joan Anderman commented that the song's "tangle of horns and pianos [are] pushed to the edge of sonic sense".
 Len Righi of The Morning Call wrote that Aguilera "sings with remarkable conviction" throughout the album, but the soul and funk of "Slow Down Baby" put her at "Aretha Franklin's doorstep".
 The Virginian-Pilot writer Malcolm Venable commented that "Slow Down Baby", alongside "Back in the Day" and "Without You", displays Aguilera's "well-shaking" vocals and "tight, seemingly effortless songwriting".

 Jody Rosen of Entertainment Weekly wrote that the song "neatly blends old- and new-school R&B".
 Tampa Bay Times critic Sean Daly referred "Slow Down Baby" to as "the very essence of Aguilera", indicating "old school, new school and big vocal belting".
 Spence D. of IGN recommended "Slow Down Baby" for digital download and commended Aguilera's "throaty insistence".
 Scott Mervis of Pittsburgh Post-Gazette wrote that the song, alongside the album's first single "Ain't No Other Man" and "Understand", "keep [Aguilera] on the track of torchy old-school soul that lets her limitless voice run wild and free".
 In 2010, Digital Spy's critic Nick Levine included "Slow Down Baby" on a list of Aguilera's ten best songs.
+On a similar, top-40 list for the Idolator "Slow Down Baby" was ranked at number thirty-three.